RiyaMRoy04/watson-dashbot-sample/README.md

 Follow the documentation in the Deploy section of your workspace.

+This is a clone of [chatbot-dashbot-workshop Github repo](https://github.com/akeller/chatbot-dashbot-workshop) with few edits!
+Thanks to [Amara Keller](https://github.com/akeller) for this sample code.

 ## License

 This sample code is licensed under Apache 2.0.